jpr5/webcaltides/README.md

 # WebCalTides

-WebCalTides is a neat little Ruby/Sinatra server for putting tides, currents and solar data on your calendar.
+WebCalTides is a neat little Ruby/Sinatra server for putting tides, currents, solar and lunar data on your calendar.

 Written to replace `sailwx.info`'s "Tide calendars to go" (`http://tides.mobilegeographics.com/`), which was awesome for what it was but